IPOs slow globally in Q3 after frantic start to 2021 | ExBulletin

 That number includes IPOs of 486 Special Purpose Acquisition Companies (SPACs) that went public in the first nine months of the year, raising a total of $ 127.7 billion.

-Among the high-profile IPOs in the third quarter were the $ 2.1 billion New York-listed Robinhood Markets Incs trading app and South Korean software firm Krafton Inc which raised more than $ 3.7 billion. dollars on the Korean stock exchange.
+High-profile third-quarter IPOs included the listing of app Robinhood Markets Inc at $ 2.1 billion in New York City and South Korean software firm Krafton Inc which raised more than $ 3.7 billion. dollars on the Korean stock exchange.

 The largest IPO this year to date is the Tencent-backed Chinese online video company Kuaishou Technology Co Ltd’s $ 5.4 billion bid.

 Tech quotes have remained investor favorites even as valuations come under scrutiny.
 But a greater mix of sectors was among the newbies in the stock market.
-In Europe, Taylor Swifts Universal’s label made a much-anticipated debut on the Amsterdam Stock Exchange, the continent’s highest-listed company this year.
+In Europe, Taylor Swift’s label Universal made a much-anticipated debut on the Amsterdam Stock Exchange, the continent’s highest-listed company this year.

 Volvo Cars is also expected to launch an IPO while Daimler is expected to list its truck unit on the stock exchange in order to diversify the offer for stock investors.